Parking & Directions

 $.75 per hour on weekdays, and $1.50 on weekends (excluding October).
 During October weekends and Indigenous Peoples Day, rates are $10 when parked for 2 hours or less or $30 for 2+ hours.

 The Salem Fast Ferry

-If you are going to ride the Salem Ferry into Boston, you will find ample free parking in the lot at 10 Blaney Street, Salem, MA 01970.
+If you are going to ride the Salem Ferry into Boston, free parking is available in the lot at 10 Blaney Street, Salem, MA 01970.

 The MBTA Commuter Rail